PUBLIC LAND FOR

 PUBLIC BENEFIT CAMPAIGN

 We believe that the City of Buffalo should use the vacant land it owns on behalf of the public to make the city more equitable through the creation of a new vacant lot disposition policy.
-And after this policy pitch was voted #1 on the 2022 Community Agenda with Partnership for the Public Good, we know many of our partners believe this too!
+And after this policy pitch was voted #1 in consecutive years on the 2022 and 2023 Community Agenda with Partnership for the Public Good, we know many of our partners believe this too!

 While the City has long-evaluated repurposing ideas for its 8,000 vacant lots, the City continues to prioritize sale of these lots to developers.
 Buffalo’s “renaissance” has come at the cost of gentrification in some communities and disinvestment in others.
 At the same time, nonprofit agencies focused on community development have unsuccessfully tried to purchase lots for community benefit such as for community gardens.
 The City has largely maintained it cannot sell lots to nonprofit agencies under fair market value.
 With the recent reassessment of city lots, prices have skyrocketed and nonprofits, even when they try to purchase land, are effectively priced-out.
 Neighbors who are interested in purchasing lots for community use tell a similar story.
 A new land disposition policy will address these issues and create a more equitable use of land that recognizes the investment community members have already made and ensures public land is first and foremost for public benefit.